-Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document group of buildings; 3) It does not have significant detrimental effect on the amenities of occupiers of adjoining and neighbouring property by reason of smell, noise or general disturbance; 4) The proposed activity is compatible with agricultural operations on the farm and neighbouring agricultural holdings; 5) It should not generate traffic of a type or amount inappropriate for the rural roads affected by the proposal or require improvements to these roads which could be detrimental to the character of the rural area; 6) Access to the development is safe and secure and the proposal presents no detrimental impacts on highway safety; 7) Any associated signage/advertising does not constitute an intrusive feature in the landscape; 8) There is no overall detrimental impact on the wider landscape setting or the historic environment; and 9) The proposal does not involve a significant, irreversible loss of the best and most versatile agricultural land, those areas classed as gGrades 1, 2 and 3a in the Agricultural Land Classification.
-Development must demonstrate how it will support the existing farm business and contribute towards the future viability of the farm, contribute to the local economy and environmental management as well as benefit the rural community.
-Each will be considered on its own merits and where appropriate the provision of a business case to demonstrate need may be required.
-Any development proposal should be in accordance with the Planning Obligations Supplementary Planning Document, ensuring that where a diversification scheme attracts a number of users appropriate planning obligations may be required to ensure sustainable development.
-AM/CHP13/01 156 13.49 The former Odeon site on Raby Road is a prominent landmark at a gateway location heading towards the Town Centre.
-The gGrade II Listed four storey building closed as a cinema in 1981 and, despite a number of subsequent uses Capitalisation.
-Yes
+Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document AM026 152 Policy RUR3 The Borough Council will seek to support and diversify the rural economy through farm diversification.
+Capitalisation.
+Yes Development which forms part of a farm diversification scheme will only be permitted where it can be demonstrate that: The development would benefit the economy of the rural area; Existing farm buildings are reused as a priority, where new buildings are proposed; a) The buildings are appropriate in scale, form, impact, character and siting to their rural location; b) Wherever possible new or replacement buildings should be located within or adjoining an existing group of buildings; It does not have significant detrimental effect on the amenities of occupiers of adjoining and neighbouring property by reason of smell, noise or general disturbance; The proposed activity is compatible with agricultural operations on the farm and neighbouring agricultural holdings; It should not generate traffic of a type or amount inappropriate for the rural roads affected by the proposal or require improvements to these roads which could be detrimental to the character of the rural area; 6) Access to the development is safe and secure and the proposal presents no detrimental impacts on highway safety; 7) Any associated signage/advertising does not constitute an intrusive feature in the landscape; 8) There is no overall detrimental impact on the wider landscape setting or the historic environment; and 9) The proposal does not involve a significant, irreversible loss of the best and most versatile agricultural land, those areas classed as gGrades 1, 2 and 3a in the Agricultural Land Classification.
+Development must demonstrate how it will support the existing farm business and contribute towards the future viability of the farm, contribute to the local economy and environmental management as well as benefit the rural